Showing entries 1 to 10 of 11

 The conference runs from Monday to Thursday.
 Monday is tutorial day, and Tuesday, Wednesday and Thursday are days where you have the conference proper.

 Tuesday and Wednesday are days the Expo Hall is open.
 Go there, visit the place, learn about the ecosystem, and probably walk away with goodies while you’re at it.
-Don’t forget the DotOrg Pavilion, as there are plenty of open source …
+Don’t forget the DotOrg Pavilion, as there are plenty of open source projects …

 [Read more]